Cervical Spondylosis Exercises: Relief and Strengthening Tips

 How to Do It: Sit or stand and keep your back straight.
 Slowly turn your head to one side until you feel a stretch.
 Hold for 15 to 30 seconds before returning to the centre and repeating on the other side.

-Benefits: The neck rotations increase the mobility and flexibility of the cervical spine.
+Benefits: As a result, neck rotations help increase the mobility and flexibility of the cervical spine.

 5. Neck Isometric Exercises

 How It’s Done: Place your hand on your forehead with your head stationary; push against your hand without moving your head.
-Hold for 5 seconds and repeat on each side (temples) and back of the head.
+Hold for 5 seconds.
+Next, repeat the exercise on each side (temples) and at the back of the head.

-Benefits: Isometric neck exercises strengthen the neck muscles without straining them.
+Benefits: Isometric neck exercises effectively strengthen the neck muscles without causing strain.

 6. Yoga Poses